jackhwl/aws/Practitioner/1_Cloud Foundations and Compute/Readme.md

       - serverless containers
       - no upfront costs, pay only for resources used.
     - Lambda:
-      - 1 million free requests a moonth
+      - 1 million free requests a month
       - 15 minutes timeout